Farama-Foundation/gym-docs/docs/pages/environment_creation/index.md

       __init__.py
       grid_world.py
 ```

-For a more complete example, please refer to: https://github.com/openai/gym-soccer.

 To illustrate the process of subclassing `gym.Env`, we will implement a very simplistic game, called `GridWorldEnv`.
 We will write the code for our custom environment in `gym-examples/gym_examples/envs/grid_world.py`.